Local Leaders with Global Agendas – Mayor Skoog, Overland Park

 We recently reported on the Global Covenant of Mayors and Johnson County Kansas Chairman, Mike Kelly’s, involvement with their program.
 We shared the article and the video discussing the playbook and the funding provided by the European Union with their stated intention of implementing the Paris Climate Agreement.

 Who else is involved in this Global Covenant?
 None other than Bloomberg Philanthropies.
-Michael Bloomberg iss the co-founder and co-chair with past-UN Secretary-General, South Korean Ban Ki-Moon.
+Michael Bloomberg is the co-founder and co-chair with past-UN Secretary-General, South Korean Ban Ki-Moon.
 (Ki-Moon was involved in the United Nations since 1975 and coincidentally received a master’s degree in public administration from . . . the Kennedy School of Government at Harvard University.)

 Are you seeing any patterns?